r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 #### Package.swift

 First, you have to create a new Swift package.
-Since I used Xcode as my editor, I did this by navigating in Xcode to File -> New -> Package, chose macOS as the platform, and chose "Executable" as the package type.
+Since I used Xcode as my editor, I did this by navigating in Xcode to `File -> New -> Package`, chose `macOS` as the platform, and chose `Executable` as the package type.
 You can also do this via the CLI by running `swift package init --name MySwiftPackage --type executable`.

 Once your package is created, you need at minimum a single `.executableTarget` which will point to the file containing your infrastructure definitions, plus the Swift Cloud dependency.